Mental Health and Wellbeing

 As part of our daily provision, we:

-• make sure than all children are greeted with a smile and a welcome by a familiar adult every single day;
+• make sure that all children are greeted with a smile and a welcome by a familiar adult every single day;

 • use calm corners in classrooms when needed;